Stream Processing Engine

 Due to complex factors such as network transmission and data routing, the data written into the database may not maintain the monotonic increase of event time.
 This phenomenon, known as out-of-order writing, occurs when non-monotonically increasing data appears during the writing process.

-Stream Computing Tasks
+Stream Processing Tasks

-Each activated stream computing instance consists of multiple stream tasks distributed across different vnodes.
+Each activated stream processing instance consists of multiple stream tasks distributed across different vnodes.
 These stream tasks show similarities in their overall architecture, each containing an all-memory resident input queue and output queue, a time-series data executor system, and a storage system for storing local state, as shown in the following diagram.
-This design ensures high performance and low latency of stream computing tasks, while also providing good scalability and fault tolerance.
+This design ensures high performance and low latency of stream processing tasks, while also providing good scalability and fault tolerance.

 Depending on the different roles of stream tasks, they can be divided into 3 categories—source task, agg task, and sink task.